-EPSO4 completed its first three closings in March and October 2018 and May 2019, raising approximately U.S. \$1.08 billion across all its investment vehicles.
-The Fund committed U.S. \$8.3 million to EPSO4 via the first closing and U.S. \$100,000 via the third closing.
+EPSO4 has raised approximately U.S. \$1.1 billion across all its investment vehicles.
+The Fund has committed U.S. \$8.6 million which includes a U.S. \$200,000 commitment transferred to the Fund as a result of the Portland Value Plus Fund merger on July 31, 2020 and unitholders of the Portland Value Plus Fund became unitholders of the Fund.